Office of the Chief Psychiatrist

 About the Office of the Chief Psychiatrist

-- The Mental Health Act 2013 (Act) provides for the independent statutory positions of Chief Civil Psychiatrist and Chief Forensic Psychiatrist.
+- The Mental Health Act 2013 (Act) provides for the independent statutory positions of Chief Psychiatrist.

-- Together with the Tasmanian Civil and Administrative Tribunal and Official Visitors, the Chief Psychiatrists review and oversee the assessment, treatment and care of persons with mental illness.
+- Together with the Tasmanian Civil and Administrative Tribunal and Official Visitors, the Chief Psychiatrist review and oversees the assessment, treatment and care of persons with mental illness.

-- Each Chief Psychiatrist is an experienced psychiatrist appointed by the Governor.
+- The Chief Psychiatrist is an experienced psychiatrist appointed by the Governor.

 - View the Mental Health Act 2013 on the Tasmanian Legislation website or learn more on our website.